celestiaorg/networks/celestia-application.md

 sudo apt install curl tar wget clang pkg-config libssl-dev jq build-essential git make ncdu -y
 ```
 ## Installing GO
-It is necessary to install the GO language on the OS so we can later compile the Celestia Application.
+It is necessary to install the GO language in the OS so we can later compile the Celestia Application.
 On our example, we are using version 1.17.2:
 ```sh
 ver="1.17.2"
 cd $HOME